Skip to content

 The request for copyright transfer from Photographer to client can seem absurd to many photographers, but this is not an uncommon request in the commercial photography field.

-If the decision to transfer copyright is made, it may be accompanied with an agreement licensing the Photographer the right to use in marketing purposes such as use in portfolio for obtaining future commercial jobs.
+If the decision to transfer the copyright is made, it may be accompanied by an agreement licensing the Photographer the right to use for marketing purposes such as use in a portfolio for obtaining future commercial jobs.

 Tools for Calculation